jmelodywalker/tracejudge/README.md

-# TraceJudge
+# TraceBench

 A CLI that boosts large language model (LLM) adoption confidence by exploring *why* an LLM answer may have not passes retrieval expectations, using a simple system of pass, fail or overlap.

-TraceJudge is built for corpora (local docs + embeddings) with strong containment boundaries.
+TraceBench is built for corpora (local docs + embeddings) with strong containment boundaries.
 It does not browse the web.
 If the answer is not supported by retrieved context, prompt responds accordingly.